 In 2017, the standard VA home loan limits were raised to $424,100 – $ 721,050, which matches Fannie Mae and Freddie Mac conventional loan limits.
 The limit for a specific VA home loan is based on location, so look up your county on this page to see the maximum limit for your area.

-When comparing the VA loan limits with median home prices, the VA home loan limits are about twice as high as a median home in the U.S., giving veterans a lot of options when buying a home.
+When comparing the VA loan limits with median home prices, the VA home loan limits are about twice as high as a median home in the U.S., giving veterans many options when buying a home.

 VA Jumbo Home Loans

-A VA Jumbo Home Loan is any loan that is over the VA guaranteed limit for the county in which the home is located.
+A VA Jumbo Home Loan is any loan over the VA guaranteed limit for the county in which the home is located.

 For homes over the VA limit, lenders typically expect the borrower to pay a 25% down payment for the amount that is over the limit.
 So, if a veteran purchases a home that is $40,000 over the limit, the lender will probably require a $10,000 down payment.